Knowledge Popularization

 What is a Tokenizer?

-A Tokenizer is the tool that converts text into tokens for AI models.
-It determines how to split input text into the smallest units that models can understand.
+A Tokenizer is a tool that AI models use to convert text into tokens.
+It determines how input text is segmented into the smallest units that the model can understand.

 1. Different Training Data

-Specialized optimization for specific domains (medical, legal, etc.)
+Specific optimizations for specialized domains (medical, legal, etc.).

 2. Different Tokenization Algorithms